Jitesh117/jitesh117.github.io/content/blog/why-i-use-vim-and-why-you-should-too.md

 ## What makes Vim different from others

-Vim sets itself apart from other text editors such as VSCode through its modal editing system, which offers distint modes for various tasks.
+Vim sets itself apart from other text editors such as VSCode through its modal editing system, which offers distinct modes for various tasks.

 ### But why Modal editing?